budhash/confix/README.md

 limitations under the License.

 ## Introduction
-pure bash script to modify/update configuration files.
+simple bash script to modify/update configuration files

 See Usage and Examples for more details.